sai12348765patil/Saiprasad_Khansole_Nodejs_task/README.md

-=> To run this application just run the code in terminal by using "npm start" command, and run the Apis in postman. before that you have to use "npm i" to dowenload the all dependencies.
+=> To run this application just run the code in terminal by using "npm start" command, and run the Apis in postman. before that you have to use "npm i" to download the all dependencies.like express, express-validator, multer, mongoose and nodemon.

 =>After "npm start" if you able to see "listning on port 2448", then your app is running now.